yiisoft/yii2/docs/guide/concept-configurations.md

 ];
 ```

-To know more about the possible values of `definitions` and `singletons` configuration arrays, please
+To know more about the possible values of `definitions` and `singletons` configuration arrays and real-life examples,
-read [Setting Multiple Dependencies](concept-di-container.md#multiple-dependencies) subsection of the
+please read [Advanced Practical Usage](concept-di-container.md#advanced-practical-usage) subsection of the
 [Dependency Injection Container](concept-di-container.md) article.

 ### Widget Configurations <span id="widget-configurations"></span>